shanemadden/factorio-deadlock-beltboxes-loaders/README.md

 to catch and/or prevent each other’s changes.
 There isn’t really much we can do about that.

+**Automatic icons.** When using add_stack(), if you specify the icon path and icon size as nil, then DSB will create a triple-layered icon from the base item's icon automatically.
+There are two issues with doing this: it won't necessarily look very good, and it is bad for rendering performance.
+Remember that thousands of these items can be on the screen at once.
+Rendering performance will be taxed by a minimum of 4x the rendering effort if you used stacked icons, more if the base item itself already has layers.
+Try and supply your own stacked item icons wherever possible, or people trying to use your mod on a low-spec GPU may suffer for it.

 **Tech/migration.** If you add stacks to DSB technologies and then change them later, or remove anything that they provide, **you are responsible for your own migrations**.
 See DSB’s migrations folders for an example.